-This session will give you an insight into some of the techniques used in planning to shoot a professional-looking short video.
-It will introduce a workflow of visualising and capturing content which will be useful across all your media work and equip you with the skills to plan comprehensively for a video shoot (production).
-NB: this session does not include practical video recording.
+This class will give you an insight into some of the techniques and equipment used in creating videos for uses such as interviews and work presentations.
+It will introduce a workflow of: planning and capturing content which will be useful across all your media work.